Ninetalesgh/dndcampaign/vault/database/spells.md

 - **Duration**: Instantaneous
 You call a torrent of lava to spew up from the earth in a height 12 *(18m)*, radius 3 *(4.5m)* cylinder centered on a point within range.
 Each creature in the area must make a DEX Save.
 On a failed Save, a creature takes 6d10 Fire damage and is knocked [prone](conditions.md#prone).
 On a successful Save, a creature takes half as much damage and is not knocked [prone](conditions.md#prone).
-For the next minute, the ground in the cylinder’s area is covered in lava.
+For the next minute, the ground in the cylinder's area is covered in lava.
 A creature that ends its turn on the ground in the area or enters it for the first time on a turn must make the same Save.
 - **Classes**: Artificer, Cleric, Druid, Sorcerer, Warlock, Wizard *(Source: CS)*